 It originated from Japan (obviously) when Victorian botanists recognised it as an attractive ornamental plant.
 It was subsequently brought to the UK in the late 1840s by Phillipe Von Siebold, who began to sell it.

 What's the problem with it?

 The roots spread everywhere, they can extend up to 3m in depth and 7m in all directions.
 It can also grow up to 20cm per day.
-The problem is that it is so strong and prolific it can even grow through concrete and tarmac.
-This poses a huge risk to properties and their foundations, not only this but there are no natural predators which means the weed can grow unabated.
+The problem is that it is so strong and prolific it can even grow through weaknesses in concrete and tarmac.
+This can pose a significant risk to properties and other built structures.
+There are also no natural pests or diseases in the UK to keep it in check, which means the weed can grow unabated.

 How do I get rid of it?

 You can start by trying to dig it out yourself, but if any trace of the root is left a new plant will grow again as it only need 0.8g of root to grow again.
-The best solution in Herbicide treatment, a professional Japanese knotweed herbicide treatment programme, this will involve regular foliar spray and also injecting the stem with a chemical it can however last up to 5 years.
+However, this won’t protect you from litigation and it might stop you getting a mortgage as any DIY removal works would not be backed by a recognised guarantee.

 Selling a property with it

 Mortgage providers will generally not lend to a purchaser if the property has Japanese knotweed.
 However, most will accept a treatment solution provided by an accredited firm who can provide an appropriate ten-year insurance backed guarantee for their work.